htpeter/htpeter/README.md

 ## A Bit About `htpeter`

 Hello, my name is Peter and I am a Data Scientist who currently lives and works in New York City.
-I really like economics and economic data.
 For money, I build adtech models and natural language models for some technology companies.

 ### Curated List of Readable Things